mendersoftware/mender/README.md

 ### Installation notes

 Installing this way does not offer a complete system updater.
-For this you need additional integrations steps, depending in which OS you are using consult one of the following:
+For this you need additional integration steps, depending in which OS you are using consult one of the following:

 - [System updates: Debian family](https://docs.mender.io/system-updates-debian-family)